 In fact, during the worst of the market crash between 2008 and 2010, so many investors were parking money in Treasury bills instead of taking advantage of the low prices available on stocks and corporate bonds that there was an actual moment in time when Treasuries were yielding a negative return and investors were still buying them as quickly as they could, so great was the fear and panic.

 An Unfortunate Truth Investors Need to Consider

 Here is an unfortunate truth: If the American stock market becomes worthless, you won't have a job.
-If you are decades away from retirement, do you really think that the United States as a whole will be worth less money thirty or forty years from now?
+If you are decades away from retirement, do you really think that the United States as a whole will be worth less money 30 or 40 years from now?
 Seriously?
 I don't believe that.

 The Internet in its current form barely existed 20 years ago and yet now represents a substantial portion of our overall economy.
 Technology and innovation will continue to transform business and nations.

 That means that if you are smart enough to know you don't know how to invest and put your money into a low-cost index fund that buys the biggest companies in the nation, you take advantage of matching funds by your employers on any 401(k) contributions, and you dollar cost average so that you are buying constantly to average out the price you pay for your shares, history has shown that you are statistically likely to do very well over several decades.

 A 20-year-old who was unfortunate enough to invest at the height of the Great Depression in 1929 would have recovered far sooner if he or she were constantly buying stock during the collapse, because their cost basis was so much lower.

 Don't you wish your great-grandparents had bought shares of Coca-Cola during the Great Depression?
 With dividends reinvested, every $19 back then is now worth millions of dollars today.*